breach-report/breachreport-api/README.md

 ## Contact

-If you need help integrating with Breach Report API or need additional information, feel free to contact us on:
+If you need help integrating your application with Breach Report API or need additional information, feel free to contact us on:

 * [Facebook](https://www.facebook.com/breachreport/)
 * [Twitter](https://twitter.com/BreachReports)

 Or email us at support@breachreport.com.

 If you want to report a security issue, include the word "security" in the subject field.
-We take all issecurity issues very seriously!
+We take all security issues very seriously!

 We look forward to hearing from you.

-And, we hope that you enjoy using Breach Report API and the integration goes smooth!
+And, we hope that you enjoy using Breach Report API and the integration goes smoothly!